Educators, Advocates, Real Estate Agents… In That Order

 The way we see our role is first as educators.
 It is our job to ensure that our clients and the community-at-large is well-informed, equipped, and empowered to make good choices.
 As a matter of fact, our first real estate team — the one we sold back in 2005 — was named the Clear Choice Team because it was our intention to ensure that all the parties we represented were in fact making “clear choices” as they entered into a real estate sales transaction.

-Knowledge is power.
 Sales people know this; that is why those who lack integrity do their best to keep clients in the dark so they can manipulate them.
 As long as people are uneducated, they are easily sold and rarely question the fine print.
 Our goal is the opposite.
 We want to tell them everything they need to know.

 We believe the more people know, the better decisions they will make for themselves and the more empowered they will be.
 This is true for caregivers, family members, and most importantly, elders who are doing their best to navigate the decision making process in a world where nothing seems to be “clear cut” and everybody seems to have a hidden agenda.